moritzblum/word_embedding_space_exploration/README.md

 * ('whoosh', 'whoosh####'),
 * ('belch', 'belch#####')

 This are in fact very good results.
-Again its strange that the acc is not at 1.
+Again it is strange that the accuracy is not at 1.

 Now one can check, how the training behave in case of a random validation set, as indicated in the section Evaluation.